Working in a Gen Y World

 Generation Y encompasses those born in the ‘80’s and ‘90’s.
 According to media expert Sarah Sladek, Gen Y is a tech savvy, globally minded generation that isn’t joining, buying, networking, learning or engaging like other generations.
 She believes that Gen Y really is different.

-Careers are a conventional hobby for a time.
-You are no longer married to a career choice just because you landed a job back in your early twenties.
-Today, workers are almost expected to leave that career path by the time they’re 35, if not sooner.
+Millennials see the world through a different pair of glasses.
+Those glasses are changing the ways that careers are done.
+Millennials have pioneered the idea that you are no longer married to a career choice just because you landed a job back in your early twenties.
+In today’s world, workers are almost expected to leave that career path by the time they’re 35, if not sooner.